metaplex-foundation/developer-hub/src/pages/mpl-hybrid/create-escrow.md

 #### name

 The name of your escrow.
+This data can be used to show the name of your escrow on a UI.

 ```ts
 name: 'My Test Escrow'